eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 When studying from a textbook or a website, I'd write flashcards in a Markdown file.
 Usually, I used a shorthad like `[foo]` for cloze deletions and then wrote a tiny Python script to transform those into the `{% raw %}{{1::foo}}{% endraw %}` notation used by Mochi.
 And while I read I'd edit the flashcards in the file, as my knowledge built up and my sense of what was relevant and important to remember improved.
 And then, when I was done with the chapter or document or whatever, only then, I would manually import the flashcards into Mochi.

 And it struck me that the last step was kind of unnecessary.
-Why not read the flashcards from the file itself?
+I was already writing my flashcards as lightly-annotated Markdown in plain-text files.
+I had [already implemented FSRS][fsrsblog] out of curiosity.
+I was looking for a personal project to build during funemployment.
+So hashcards was by then a very neatly-shaped hole that I just needed to paint inside.

 At some point I read [Andy Matuschak's note][andy] on his implementation of an SR system.
 In his system, the flashcards are colocated with prose notes.
 The notation is similar to mine: `Q` and `A` tags for question-answer cards, and `{curly braces}` for cloze deletions.
 And the cards are content-addressed: identified by their hash.
 Which is an obviously good idea.
 But his code is private and, besides, I feel that prose notes and flashcards are very different beasts, and I don't need or want them to mix.

-  - plain-text
-    - enter prompts by writing into texts
-      - i came up with this idea because, well, I was doing it myself
-      - i would take notes before transferring them into flashcards
-      - sometimes i would use shorthands, like square brackets for cloze deletions, and then write a quick python script to translate them into the mochi format
-        - so that:
-        - ```
-          [foo] bar [baz]
-          ```
-        - becomes:
-        - ```
-          {% raw %}{{1::foo}} bar {{2::baz}}{% endraw %}
-          ```
-    - content addressing is like a clever hack: if you had to assign an ID manually to each flashcard it would be a huge pain in the ass
-    - the plain-text thing has many "unexpected good side effects", e.g.:
+Using plain-text storage has a lot of synergies:

+- You can edit the cards using whatever editor you use, build up a library of card-creating macros, and navigate the collection using the editor's file browser.
+- You can use Git for version control.
+Git is infinitely more featureful than the change-tracking of any SR app: you can edit multiple cards in one commit, branch, merge, use pull requests, etc.
+- You can make your flashcards public on GitHub.
-      - scriptability: you can write a script to generate flashcards from some data source (e.g. a CSV), and use a Makefile to tie everything together
-        - i do this in my personal deck
+- You can generate flashcards using scripts (e.g., turn a CSV of foreign language vocabulary into a deck of flashcards), and write a Makefile to tie the script, data source, and target together.
+I [do this][makefile] in my personal deck.
-  - web interface
-    - cli is out of the question because many of my flashcards contain tex
-    - i wanted a web interface so could use katex to render the latex blocks
-    - and also: i wanted the UI to look beautiful, or at least elegant
-  - frictionless

 [hashcards]: https://github.com/eudoxia0/hashcards
 [sr]: /article/effective-spaced-repetition